Book of Acts of the Apostles

 The council that worked for Festus would not make a decision so it was on to Caesar.

-People: Paul (Saul), Festus, king Agrippa and Bernice
+People: Paul, Festus, king Agrippa and Bernice

 Location: Caesarea Prison